 Krabi is a small transit town where you can get a feel for real Thailand, away from the tourists.
 The most famous attraction here is the Tiger Temple.
 It’s a long climb to the top, but with stunning views of the whole Krabi valley below.

-I stayed at Amity Poshtel in Krabi, which was close to the night market and had great beds and facilities.
+I stayed at Amity Poshtel in Krabi, which was close to the night market and had great beds, rooms and facilities.
+Chanchalay Hip Hostel is another great alternative.

 If I had 4 days in this area during my 30 days in South Thailand itinerary, I would spend all 4 of them in Ao Nang and rent a scooter to take a day trip to Krabi and the Tiger Temple.